Some interesting articles about Steadicams

 positions no longer work.

-On the other end of the height spectrum there are Steadicam crane shots.
+On the other end of the height spectrum there are Steadicam crane

 The next clip on tape is a crane shot from 'One from the heart (1982).